tenstorrent/tt-metal/docs/source/tt_metal_models/get_started.rst

 Next steps
 ----------

-We write the models using TTNN which is a user-friendly Python Library that we developed on top of TT-Metal.
+We write the models using TTNN which is a user-friendly Python Library that we developed on top of TT-Metalium.
 Refer to the docs under *Libraries* for documentation, such as the :ref:`Tensor API<Tensor>` or the :ref:`TT-LIB Dependencies<TT-LIB>`.